sendgrid/docs/content/docs/ui/analytics-and-reporting/subuscribing-to-expert-insights.md

 ## Managing Your Expert Insights Subscription

-Please reach out to our [Support team] (https://support.sendgrid.com/hc/en-us) at any time to change the email recipients of your monthly reports or the subuser that the report pertains to.
+Please reach out to our [Support team] (https://support.sendgrid.com/hc/en-us) at any time to change the email recipients of your monthly

+s or the subuser that the report pertains to.

 * Pro customers can cancel their Expert Insights directly on their [Billing page.] (https://app.sendgrid.com/account/billing)
 * Premier customers should reach out to their Customer Success Manager to cancel their subscription.